-Exploring Buddhism is a multi-year study program that covers the core teachings of the Three Vehicles of Tibetan Buddhism: the Foundational Vehicle, the Great Vehicle, and the Vajra Vehicle.
+For anyone who is interested in Buddhism and asks the question, “where to start”, we offer our Exploring Buddhism, a multi-year study program.
+It is for those interested in a Buddhism overview that covers the core teachings of the Three Vehicles of Tibetan Buddhism: the Foundational Vehicle, the Great Vehicle, and the Vajra Vehicle.
 These teachings address the full spectrum of Buddhist thought and practice, starting with teachings on the Four Noble Truths and leading up to the philosophy of Buddhist Tantra.

 Exploring Buddhism includes four core seminars:

 - The Life and Teachings of the Buddha

 Though the Buddha lived roughly 2,500 years ago, his life and teachings are as relevant today as ever.
 The Buddha was born into a life of luxury and privilege but saw that material prosperity alone cannot solve all of life’s problems.
 Acutely aware of the chronic dissatisfaction that often plagues the human mind, he devoted his life to understanding the causes of suffering and how to uproot these causes through meditation, insight, and leading a life of non-violence.
 This class explores the Buddha’s life and his core teachings, showing the relevance of his timeless teachings to the fast-paced lifestyle of the modern world.